 PERMA™ Theory of Well-Being

-Different people will derive well-being from each of these five building blocks to varying degrees.
+There are many different routes to a flourishing life.
+People will derive well-being from each of these five building blocks to varying degrees.
 A good life for one person is not necessarily a good life for another.
-There are many different routes to a flourishing life.
 Positive Psychology is descriptive, not prescriptive.
 In other words, we are not telling people what choices to make or what to value, but research on the factors that enable flourishing can help people make more informed choices to live a more fulfilling life that is aligned with their values and interests.

-Here is a brief definition of each of the five building blocks:
+Here is a brief description of each of the five building blocks of well-being:

 Positive Emotion: This route to well-being is hedonic – increasing positive emotion.
 Within limits, we can increase our positive emotion about the past (e.g., by cultivating gratitude and forgiveness), our positive emotion about the present (e.g., by savoring physical pleasures and mindfulness) and our positive emotion about the future (e.g., by building hope and optimism).

 Unlike the other routes to well-being described below, this route is limited by how much an individual can experience positive emotions.
-In other words, positive affectivity is partly heritable and our emotions tend to fluctuate within a range.
-Many people are, by disposition, low in experiencing positive emotion.
+In other words, the experience of positive emotion is partly heritable and each individual's emotions tend to fluctuate within a range.
+Some people are, by disposition, low in the extent to which they experience positive emotion.
 Traditional conceptions of happiness tend to focus on positive emotion, so it can be liberating to know that there are other routes to well-being, described below.

 Relationships: Relationships are fundamental to well-being.
 The experiences that contribute to well-being are often amplified through our relationships, for example, great joy, meaning, laughter, a feeling of belonging, and pride in accomplishment.
 Connections to others can give life purpose and meaning.
-Support from and connection with others is one of the best antidotes to “the downs” of life and a reliable way to feel up.
+Support from and connection with others is one of the best antidotes to “the downs” of life and a good way to bounce back.
 Research shows that doing acts of kindness for others produces an increase in well-being.

-From an evolutionary perspective, we are social beings because the drive to connect with and serve others promotes our survival.
-Developing strong relationships is central to adaptation and is enabled by our capacity for love, compassion, kindness, empathy, teamwork, cooperation, self-sacrifice, etc.
+From an evolutionary perspective, we are social beings because the drive to connect with and help others promotes our survival.
+Developing strong relationships is central to adaptation and is enabled by our capacity for love, compassion, kindness, empathy, self-sacrifice, teamwork, and cooperation.

 Meaning: A sense of meaning and purpose can be derived from belonging to and serving something bigger than the self.
-There are various societal institutions that enable a sense of meaning, such as religion, family, science, politics, work organizations, justice, the community, social causes (e.g., being green), among others.
+There are various societal institutions that enable a sense of meaning, such as family, religion, science, politics, work organizations, justice, the community, social causes, among others.

-Accomplishment: People pursue achievement, competence, success, and mastery for its own sake, in a variety of domains, including the workplace, sports, games, hobbies, etc. People pursue accomplishment even when it does not necessarily lead to positive emotion, meaning, or relationships.
+Accomplishment: People pursue achievement, competence, success, and mastery for its own sake, in a variety of domains, including the workplace, sports, games, hobbies, among others.
+People pursue accomplishment even when it does not necessarily lead to positive emotion, meaning, or relationships.

 Each of these five building blocks contributes to well-being and: